FreskyZ/fine/docs/container.md

 to restore a full backup file from scratch, currently, TODO test run

-- TODO create image include backup-restore.ts and its node_modules, backup.yml, compose.yml, compose.sh
-- deploy images
+- build and deploy images
-- TODO run something like docker compose up --no-start to create the volumes
+- sftp upload backup-restore.sh
-- run database shell, run initdb.sh, start database service
+- run restore.sh
-- start backup shell, restore data, restore databases
+- ./compose akari, connect akari, check download and upload commands
-- npm i, start remote akari, start web service, start acme and backup service
+- check certificates, use that openssl command, start acme service
+- check web connectivity, check id.example.com access control and database connectivity
-- check everything works
+- deploy dontry script and service, check nft ruleset

-TODO if commands inside docker can run in one line docker command, all of the steps can run in a script, result in

-- local docker build, this is one time command and reuse for long time
+- start backup service
-- deploy images
+- deploy backedup public files
-- deploy the single script to run all the steps,

 UPDATE: if you make them one script, the node modules for backup-restore.ts can go back to npm i as node_modules is always not backuped and you always need npm i on them TODO its complex to make a subproject with same package version and especially package lock version, and the correct answer is take the full package.json and package-lock.json and run npm i and make up the full node_modules in this step

+TODO not good, consider put alioss.ts at boundary of container, run external python to call it TODO may need to change backup.yml to backup.toml because it's popular in rust and builtin in python

 health check